airswap/airswap-about/make-liquidity/use-the-indexer.md

 Indexers are smart contracts used to signal your intent to trade and publish the URL at which your server is running.
-You can interact with indexer contracts either programmatically or through tools like [AirSwap CLI](https://github.com/airswap/airswap-cli) and [MEW](https://www.myetherwallet.com/).
+You can interact with Indexer contracts either programmatically or through tools like [AirSwap CLI](https://github.com/airswap/airswap-cli) and [MEW](https://www.myetherwallet.com/).
 See the [Indexer Contract](../reference/indexer.md) for complete method details.

 # Using the CLI